Skip to main content

 One example is a debugging program.
 It’s difficult for a programmer to read over thousands of lines of code and catch every potential mistake.
 A debugger analyzes the code and identifies syntax errors or broken control structures so that the programmer can go back and fix them.

-As students become familiar with programming fundamentals on a conceptual level, they can move on to the next steps in self-study: the basics of programming itself.
+Once you become familiar with programming fundamentals on a conceptual level, you can move on to the next steps in self-study: the basics of programming itself.

 Learn coding skills for free.